Is Surgery Really Necessary For Your Dog's ACL / CCL Ligament Injury?

 possible recovery, but no one can know how long that will take.
 You must carefully restrict activity and you must have

 Has a vet told you he is certain that your dog must have surgery?
-I get email daily from people who have succeeded in helping their dogs recover non-surgically after having
+We receive emails every day from people who tell us they succeeded in helping their dogs recover non-surgically after having

 been told by vets that surgery was their only choice.
 For example: